Lithic Breathing

 Thinking about sea caves brings us into relation with deep time, with a planetary pace.
 Listening—with bow and wire, with geophone and contact mic—brings us into intimate relation with climate memory.

-This short film features documentation of my work with prepared piano, prepared viola, prepared pipe organ, transducers, geophones, experimental lutherie, and performances within sea caves.
+Lithic Breathing features documentation of my work with prepared piano, prepared viola, prepared pipe organ, transducers, geophones, experimental lutherie, and sea cave performances.

 The score experiments with resonant space, vibrational architecture, string harmonics, dissonance, pipe organ polyphonies, and seismic rock recordings.
 Geophones and lithic lutherie open our ears to the resonant signatures of more-than-human architectures, and to the echoes of deep time.